Path prefix overrides¶

 /about-us.html) or prefix paths (e.g. all pages under

 A project has no overrides by default.
 Besides the search field at the top, the “Add new path” button is available.
 Click on it to type or copy & paste your path/prefix.
-Click on the “Add path” button to the right of the row to add it to the list.
+Click on the “Add new path” button to add it to the list.
 The option to choose the type of the path (exact URL or prefix) is available as a dropdown.

 You’ll notice that adding new paths and setting up corresponding overrides are done at two separate stages.
 Any path can have more than one type of override associated with it (but overrides differ in how many of each can be present on a given path).